kimh/clojure-by-example/source/index.html.md

 <br>

-Note that `filter` retruns an empty sequence when no value matches the condition instead of `nil` and an empty sequence is not falsey in Clojure.
+Note that `filter` returns an empty sequence when no value matches the condition instead of `nil` and an empty sequence is not falsey in Clojure.
 But, in order to reach the else branch of `if-let`, `pos-nums` has to be `nil`.
 For this reason, we are using `not-empty` which properly returns nil if the sequence is empty.

 ## When